Simon Climie: Biography

 Climie was born in London.
 Beginning his career primarily as a songwriter/session musician, Climie found himself scoring early hits by the mid-1980s with compositions recorded by George Michael and Aretha Franklin ("I Knew You Were Waiting (For Me)") and Pat Benatar ("Invincible").
 He also wrote songs appearing on albums by such artists as Frida, Smokey Robinson, and Jeff Beck during this time.
-Then, on the fringes of session work, he did the Fairlight programming for Scritti Politti's album Cupid & Psyche.
+Then, on the fringes of session work, he did the Fairlight CMI programming for Scritti Politti's song "Small Talk" from their second studio album Cupid & Psyche 85.

 Later in the 1980s, he formed Climie Fisher together with Rob Fisher, whom he had met when they were both session musicians at Abbey Road Studios.
 With Climie fronting the group, Climie Fisher had hits in many territories, with the singles "Love Changes (Everything)", which won an Ivor Novello Award, "Rise to the Occasion", "This Is Me" and more.
 Concurrent with his time in Climie Fisher, Climie continued with songwriting, landing another big hit in 1988 with Rod Stewart's recording of "My Heart Can't Tell You No".

 After leaving EMI and the final Climie Fisher album Coming in for the Kill, Climie signed to Sony's Columbia label as a solo artist, releasing an album called Soul Inspiration in 1992.

-In the mid-1990s Climie expanded to production, while continuing his songwriting career, producing and writing songs for a number of artists, including MN8, Eternal, Louise Redknapp, B.B.
-King, and Zucchero Fornaciari.
+In the mid-1990s Climie expanded to production, while continuing his songwriting career, producing and writing songs for a number of artists, including MN8, Eternal, Louise Redknapp, B. B. King, and Zucchero Fornaciari.